tbfouts/antares/README.md

 ```
 ## Building and Running the Application

-The easiest path is to download and install a corresponding Qt Creator kit for your host environment (e.g. macOS/Windows).
+The easiest path is to download and install a 6.8.3 Qt Creator kit for your host environment (e.g. macOS/Windows).
 This will enable you to easily build and deploy to whatever target you prefer (e.g. QNX or Android).

 #### Building Manually with CMake
 If you prefer to build projects manually, you can do so: